yokoffing/Betterfox/README.md

 If your context calls for _anonymity_ and not just reasonable _privacy_, then please use [Tor Browser](https://www.torproject.org).<sup>[1](https://youtu.be/5NrbdO4yWek?t=4334)</sup> [Fingerprinting](https://smartframe.io/blog/browser-fingerprinting-everything-you-need-to-know/) is a high [threat model](https://thenewoil.org/threatmodel.html) issue that is [only addressed reasonably by Tor](https://github.com/arkenfox/user.js/wiki/3.3-Overrides-%5BTo-RFP-or-Not%5D).

 ## Assumptions
-If you use any of the features below, please view the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to restore functionality:
+Apply preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky if you want to revert the following behavior:
 * Firefox **Accessibility Service** is disabled to improve resource utilization and security.
 Override this if you use assistive software.
-* **Embedded tweets, instagram, reddit posts, and tiktoks** load on webpages, even though these requests are usually blocked when using Firefox's [Strict Enhanced Tracking Protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection).
+* **Embedded tweets, instagram, reddit posts, and tiktoks** load on webpages, even though these requests are usually blocked when using [Strict Enhanced Tracking Protection](https://support.mozilla.org/en-US/kb/enhanced-tracking-protection-firefox-desktop#w_strict-enhanced-tracking-protection).
 * The native **password manager** is disabled.
 We recommend using [KeePass](https://addons.mozilla.org/en-US/firefox/addon/keepassxc-browser/) or [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/).
 * **Firefox Sync** and **Firefox View** are disabled.
-* Annoying **location requests** are rejected and **site notifications** are disabled.
+* **Location requests** are rejected and **site notifications** are disabled.
+* As of [v.109](https://github.com/yokoffing/Betterfox/releases/tag/109.0), **Safe Browsing** is enabled due to [privacy enhancements](https://github.com/yokoffing/Betterfox/blob/bd373bf1094ef0deda4e1ab756fa894a3cf5223a/Securefox.js#L1017-L1028).

 ## Recognition